oamg/leapp-repository/docs/source/faq.md

 vendor of the package for support.

-Note that in public space there are number of various versions of these files and we are reponsible only for files that we distribute together with our code.
+Note that in public space there are number of various versions of these files and we are responsible only for files that we distribute together with our code.